 Domain registration at (mt) Media Temple is easy.
 The first step is to brainstorm ideas for what you want your domain to be called.
 If you run a business, it’s a good idea to use the name of your business as the name of your domain.
 If you are building an online portfolio to showcase your work, try to register your own name, as that will be the easiest way for people to find your work.
 Remember, domain names are how people find your website, so they should be simple, direct, and memorable.

 The next step is to search for the domain name you have chosen by using the domain search bar at the top of this page.
 This will ensure that your domain is available and hasn’t already been claimed by someone else.

-If your domain is available, simply click the “Buy Domain” button and follow the instructions on your screen.
+If your domain is available, simply click the “Add To Cart” button and follow the instructions on your screen.
 We’ll take care of the rest.
 If your domain is not available, don’t worry.
 The domain search engine will give you lots of suggestions for alternatives that are available, based on the name you searched for.
 You can then choose an alternative, or continue refining your searches until you find the perfect domain name.

 Domains are the way people find you online.
 As such, domain names are critically important for most professionals and businesses.
 Choosing the right domain name can easily make the difference between your customers being able to find you on the web, or not.

 The domain name you choose can also impact your ability to show up in search engines.
 SEO has quickly become a staple for Internet marketers, as many web surfers find websites via popular search engines like Google and Bing.
 Because the algorithms that popular search engines use are based on content relevancy to the terms that a person searched for, your domain name can have a significant impact on those results.
 For example, if you own the domain name palmtrees.com, and a person searches for the phrase “palm trees” on Google, you are more likely to appear in the Google search results than you would be if you owned the domain name trees.com.
 That’s because the latter domain name is less relevant to the searched term.